bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 # CTDizzle User Manual

-:+1: This emoji indicates sections that are directed toward the students I will be working with during my research project.
+:+1: This emoji indicates sections that are directed toward the high school students I will be working with during my research project.
 Many of these sections may include information that is specific to the Oregon coast.

 ## Contents